shaunagm/turn-the-tables/README.md

 ## How to Contribute

 If you'd like to add a resource, feel free to create a pull request or open up an issue with a link and we can add it for you.
 Resources should be added as links in this readme.
-If you need a place to host a resource, you can add it to this repository's resource folder and then link it.
+If you need a place to host a resource, you can add it to this repository's [resources folder](resources) and then link it.

 If you'd like help creating a resource, would like to bring Turn the Tables to a specific tech conference or meetup, would like to partner with us, or otherwise want to get involved in the project, please email `shaunagm` @ `gmail` . `com`.